helloRupa/simply-budget/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## To Do:

+- Test fully
+- Style

+## Future Features:

+- Pause a budget
+- Remove a category

 ## Available Scripts

 In the project directory, you can run:

+### `npm run dev`

+Start the json-server and app at same time: 8000 and 3000, respectively

 ### `yarn start`